sendwithus/sendwithus_csharp/README.md

 # version format
 version: 1.0.{build}
 ```
+The way the version settings for the final package are set is:
+* "version" variable set in appveyor.yml file, as shown above
+* appveyor.yml sets the C# project's "assembly_version", "assembly_file_version", and "assembly_informational_version" to this "version"
+* the sendwithus_csharp/Sendwithus/SendwithusClient.nuspec sets the NuGet version to the assembly version
 ### Continuous Integration
 This project uses AppVeyor for its CI.
 AppVeyor is configured to automatically run all of the unit tests whenever a new commit is pushed to GitHub, regardless of the branch.
 All of the AppVeyor settings are configured in the Sendwithus_csharp/appveyor.yml file.